davidlizeng/LinearLeastSquares.jl/docs/math.rst

   .. math::
     2A^TA x = 2A^Tb

-has a unique solution, which occurs when :math:`A^TA` is invertible.
+has a unique solution, which occurs when :math:`A^TA` is invertible, i.e., the columns of :math:`A` are independent.

 When the objective is absent, the system of linear equations :math:`Cx = d` has a unique solution if and only if :math:`C` is invertible.